*** 20th Anniversary: 2003 to 2023 ***

 In order to reduce SO2 emissions from flares, we need a multi-faceted approach that includes technological advancements, regulatory measures, public awareness, and collaborative efforts between industry, governments, and communities.
 Cleaner and healthier environments can be achieved by implementing these actions.

 Calvin Consulting Group Ltd. specializes in Alberta AEPA (Formerly ERSD and AENV) and AER applications.
-Please contact Barry J. Lough at Calvin Consulting Group Ltd. at 403-547-7557 if you need help with these matters.
+Please contact Barry J. Lough at Calvin Consulting Group Ltd. at the email address below if you need help with these matters.
 Here's a little more about Calvin's services:

 How to control gas flare output of SO2.